dnsimple/dnsimple-support/content/articles/understanding-invoice.markdown

 ### One-time charges

 <info>
-Domain renewal charges will be recurring if you have enabled [auto-renewal](/articles/domain-auto-renewal/).
+Domain renewal charges can be recurring if you have enabled [auto-renewal](/articles/domain-auto-renewal/).
 </info>

 - Domain registrations, transfers, and renewals